 \section{Plurality Voting}

-Plurality voting~\cite{maksymov2023} is an error-mitigation method which aggregates measurements from multiple circuit variants; Variants being different quantum circuits, which would yield equivalent results, if there was no noise.
+Plurality voting~\cite{maksymov2023} is an error-mitigation method which aggregates measurements from multiple circuit variants.
+Variants are different quantum circuits that would yield equivalent results in the absence of noise.
 Plurality voting is commonly used for post processing measurements from QFT experiments~\cite{maksymov2023,Chen2024,Baeumer2024}.

 The idea is as follows: Sample one measurement from each variant.
 Determine the most-frequently observed state across all variants.
 If this state appeared more than $t$ times, accept it and add it to the outcome distribution.
 Repeat until outcome distribution converges.